Simple Sheaves for Knot Conormals: Introduction

 \begin{notation} Throughout the paper, we fix the following notations. \begin{itemize} \item Let $X = S^3$ or $\bbR^3$. \item Let $K\subset X$ be an oriented knot.
 We do not discuss links. \item Let $i:K \rightarrow X$ be the closed embedding of the knot.
 Let $j: X\setminus K\rightarrow X$ be the open embedding of the knot complement.

 \item Let $n(K)$ be a small tubular neighborhood of $K$.
 Its boundary $\del n(K)$ is a torus.

 \item Fix a ground field $k$.
-It is the field over which the KCH representations, the sheaves, and the augmentations are defined, (but not the dga). \end{itemize} \end{notation}
+It is the field over which the representations, the sheaves, and the augmentations are defined, (but not the dga). \end{itemize} \end{notation}

 \textbf{Acknowledgements.} We would like to thank Eric Zaslow for initiating the problem and advising.
-We thank Stéphane Guillermou for important comments on the drafts.
+We thank St\'ephane Guillermou, as well as the referee, for important comments.
 We also thank Xin Jin, Lenhard Ng, Dmitry Tamarkin for helpful discussions.
 The paper is based on and extends the results in the author's PhD dissertation at Northwestern University.
 This work is partially supported by the ANR projection ANR-15-CE40-0007 ``MICROLOCAL''.